Boolean694/BrandNewSubway/README.md

 #### 02.06
 - Julian:
 - Maisha: Work code that lets the station display what borough a station is in.
+I also started working on how to delete a station.